 These four characteristics combined make up the focus of the 4-point, extended-response tasks, Writing from Sources.
-Please note the holistic 4-point rubric for Writing in Grade 3 on page 14.
+Whether in response to an individual text or a paired selection, a student will be asked to synthesize, evaluate, and evidence his or her thinking in a coherent and legible manner.
+Please note the holistic 4-point rubric for Writing in Grades 4-5 on page 14.